 TABPC appointed Sara Pivac Alexander to investigate the NZSL Level One teaching and resourcing needs of NZSL teachers.
 A report is published in March.

 TABPC sponsored a number of NZSL resource development projects based on the survey report.
-Sara Pivac Alexander and Victoria Lessing worked on these projects.
+Sara Pivac Alexander and Victoria Lessing worked on new materials.